TrebledJ/trebledj.github.io/content/posts/projects/2020-12-10-robot-design-contest-simulator.md

 ### Conclusion
 At least two software trainee teams managed to complete the game and score full points.

-{% image "assets/img/posts/projects/rdc-simulator/winner.jpg", "The winning team!" %}
+{% image "assets/img/posts/projects/rdc-simulator/winner.jpg", "The winning team!", "post1" %}

 * So was the RDC playable?
 Yes.
   * ~~When developing the simulator, we didn't have a working program to test if the game can be completed.
 So it was a relief when some teams managed to finish.~~